AT41/StatRequirementChecklist/README.md

 ## Installation

-Download the latest <a href="">release file</a> from Github.
+Download the latest <a href="https://github.com/AT41/StatRequirementChecklist/releases">release file</a> from Github.
 Grab StatRequirementChecklist.js and move it into your OpenRCT2 plugin folder.

 ## Plugin Options